loning/zeckendorf-hilbert/docs/euler-article/gls-union/04-igvp-framework/00-igvp-overview_en.md

 ## 🎯 Chapter Goals

-This chapter will demonstrate one of the most brilliant achievements of GLS theory:
+This chapter will demonstrate one of the key achievements of GLS theory:

 **How to derive Einstein's field equations from a variational principle of entropy?**

-This is not a conjecture, but a rigorous mathematical derivation!
+This is a rigorous mathematical derivation based on specific physical assumptions.

 ## 🌟 Core Ideas